subhendukhatuya/sahp_repo/README.md

+# Instructions
+1. Go to utils2, run convert_realdata_syntheform.py--changing line no 10.. save the processed data --line no 47, change line no 57 accordingly ,e,g if task==stackoverflow; you should have that folder in the saved path.
+This processed file will be required in main_func.py

+2. change line no 15, 61, 71, 139,140,141 [139,140,141---processed files path location] of main_func.py accordingly

+3. Run main_func.py

+**Ignore Below Part**

 # SAHP

 This is the repository for the [Self-Attentive Hawkes Processes](https://proceedings.icml.cc/static/paper_files/icml/2020/1421-Paper.pdf) paper where self-attention is used to adapt the intensity function of Hawkes process.